MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/image-ad-extension.md

 ## <a name="images"></a>Images
 Image assets with different sizes and aspect ratios so they can flexibly display across a variety of publishers and placements.

-> [!IMPORTANT]
-> All clients should prepare for the availability of Multi-Image Ad Extensions.
-As soon as each customer is enabled for Multi-Image Ad Extensions ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 626) you must set the [Images](#images) field.
-In the meantime you must set the [Media Ids](#mediaids) field.

 You are only required to provide a landscape image asset i.e., this field must contain one image asset with [subType](#images-subtype) set to LandscapeImageMedia.
 The recommended dimensions for the LandscapeImageMedia are 1200 width x 628 height.
 Optionally you can include additional asset links, i.e., one image asset for each supported sub type.
 For any image asset sub types that you do not explicitly set, Microsoft Advertising will automatically create image asset links by cropping the LandscapeImageMedia.